smallkirby/writing-hypervisor-in-zig/src/vmm/linux_boot.md

         _unused: u3 = 0,
         /// If false, print early messages.
         quiet_flag: bool = false,
-        /// If false, reload the segment registers in the 32bit entry point.
+        /// If false, reload the segment registers in the 32 bit entry point.
         keep_segments: bool = false,
         /// Set true to indicate that the value entered in the `heap_end_ptr` is valid.
         can_use_heap: bool = false,